 Building a COVID-19 Field Hospital

-Dr. Giles Boland, MD, chair of the Department of Radiology at Brigham and Women’s Hospital, is co-medical and operations director of Boston Hope, along with Jeanette R. Ives Erickson, RN, DNP, chief nurse emerita of Massachusetts General Hospital.
+Dr. Giles Boland, MD, president of the Brigham and Women's Physicians Organization, is co-medical and operations director of Boston Hope, along with Jeanette R. Ives Erickson, RN, DNP, chief nurse emerita of Massachusetts General Hospital.
 Boland and Erickson are working under the leadership of Brigadier General (ret.)
 Jack Hammond.
 With this team, Boland is the co-lead responsible for converting an empty building to a fully operational post-acute care hospital.
 The hospital was built and implemented within one week.